lsuxrstudio/xrstudioguides/timecode-sync/README.md

 ##### `Step 3.`\|`BTS`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 The black magic capture card that receives the camera signal in our capture PC then sends it to the operator machine to feed it timecode.
-We can open up **Black Magic Desktop Video Setup** and see that it is inputing 4K30 DCI and outputing 4K30 DCI.
+We can open up **Desktop Video Setup** and see that it is inputing 4K30 DCI and outputing 4K30 DCI.
 This is consistent with the signal coming from the camera.

 ![black magic desktop video settings](images/bmVideoSetup.jpg)